apollographql/apollo-server/docs/source/data/data.md

 }
 ```

+If the resolver for the `books` field returns an array of objects that each contain a `title` field, then you can use a default resolver for the `title` field.
+The default resolver will correctly return `parent.title`.

 ## Modularizing resolvers

+TODO

 We can accomplish the same modularity with resolvers by passing around multiple resolver objects and combining them together with Lodash's `merge` or other equivalent: